Music Curriculum

 We are proud and passionate about our music curriculum at Haydn.
 Music is a unique way of communicating which can inspire and motivate children.
 It is a vehicle for personal expression and it can play an important part in the personal development of people.
 Music often reflects the culture and society we live in, and so the teaching and learning of music can help children to understand the world they live in.
 As well as being a creative and enjoyable activity, music can also be a highly academic and demanding subject.
 It can also play an important part in helping children feel part of a community, when playing and performing within a large group and in the wider sense of the word.
 At Haydn we aim to provide opportunities for all children to create, play, perform and enjoy music, to develop the skills to appreciate a wide variety of musical styles, and to begin to make judgements about the quality of music.

 At Haydn School we encourage children to participate in a variety of musical experiences.
 We aim to make music an enjoyable learning experience and to build up the confidence of all children.
 We aim to develop the children’s ability to sing in tune, in a variety of styles and with other people.
 Through singing songs, children learn about the structure and organisation of music as well as songs from other countries and cultures.
 We teach them to listen to and appreciate different forms of music.
 As children get older, we expect them to maintain their concentration for longer and to listen to more extended pieces of music.
-Children develop descriptive skills in music lessons when learning about how music can represent feelings and emotions and analysis becomes more analytical as the children progress through KS2.
-Through having instrument lessons and going to Area Band, the disciplined skills of recognising pulse and pitch are developed to a more complex level.
-We also teach children how to work with others to make music.
-Composition is an important way of developing children’s understanding of music as well as providing a creative and freer approach.
+Children develop descriptive skills in music lessons when learning about how music can represent feelings and emotions and descriptions become more analytical as the children progress through KS2.
+Through having instrumental lessons and going to Area Band, the disciplined skills of recognising rhythm and pitch are developed to a more complex level.

 We recognise that there are children of widely different musical abilities in all classes, so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this in a variety of ways by: